 '''

-rpm --import /var/nfs/rhe162/RPM-GPG-KEY-redhat-release
+rpm --import /var/nfs/rhel62/RPM-GPG-KEY-redhat-release

 '''

+The last command again shows that automount is working.
 The yum tool should now be configured.
 It will be tested in the next section.

-As with the golden image, follow the steps in 7.2.4, "Turn off unneeded services" on page 125.
+As with the golden image, follow the steps in 7.2.4, "Turn off unneeded services" on page 127.
 Following is a summary: